 If the baby has myelomeningocele, the surgeon will put the tissue and spinal cord back inside the baby's body and cover it with skin.
-Sometimes the surgeon will also put a hollow tube into the baby’s brain called a shunt to keep water from collecting on the brain (called hydrocephalus).
+If the baby has extra fluid on the brain (hydrocephalus), the surgeon will put a hollow tube into the baby’s brain called a shunt to redirect the fluid to another part of the body to be reabsorbed.
 This is also done 24 to 48 hours after the baby’s born.

 Surgery sometimes can be done while the baby is still in the womb.
 Before the 26th week of pregnancy, the surgeon goes into the mother's womb and sews shut the opening over the baby's spinal cord.
 Children who have this type of surgery seem to have fewer birth defects.
 But it’s risky to the mother and makes it more likely that the baby will be born too early.

 After these surgeries, others may be needed to correct problems with feet, hips, or the spine or to replace the shunt in the brain.
 Between 20% and 50% of children with myelomeningocele may also have something called progressive tethering, which is when their spinal cords get fastened to the spinal canal.
 (Normally, the bottom of the spinal cord floats freely in the spinal canal.)
 As the child grows, the spinal cord stretches, and that causes a loss of muscle and bowel or bladder problems.
 Surgery may be needed to fix that as well.